tkhamez/neucore/doc/API.md

 - Remove player from a group. `PUT /user/group/{id}/remove-member/{pid}`

 Player API
+- Checks whether groups for this account are disabled or will be disabled soon. `GET /user/player/{id}/groups-disabled`
 - Change the player's account status. `PUT /user/player/{id}/set-status/{status}`
 - Show all data from a player. `GET /user/player/{id}/show`
 - Show player with characters, moved characters, groups and service accounts. `GET /user/player/{id}/characters`